clipperhouse/netlify/content/go-csharp.md

 date: 2024-07-04
 ---

-I've spent ~equal parts of my career writing Go and C#.
-Here are some things I've learned about moving between these languages.
+Recently, I've implemented a Unicode tokenizer in [in Go](https://github.com/clipperhouse/uax29) and [in C#](https://github.com/clipperhouse/uax29.net), and my career has been ~equally divided between those languages.
+Here are some tips moving between them.

-### Accessibility/visibility

-In Go, members of a package or struct are either exported or not (by using upper or lower case names).

-In C#, these equivalents are `public` and `internal`/`private`. `internal` means package-scoped; `private` is narrower than that.

-If you want C# to feel like Go, use the `public` modifier for exported, and `internal` where you would use Go's unexported.
-C# has further modifiers if you wanna get into it.

 ### Statics & instances

-In Go, anything defined at the top level of a package (methods, properties) has ~the same semantics as C#'s `static`.
+In Go, properties and methods defined at the top level of a package have ~the same semantics as C#'s `static`.
 Go uses the unfortunate term "global" for this, but it's better understood package-scoped, and static for callers.

-Go has structs & methods that of course can be instantiated, like C#'s classes (and structs).

-In C#, there are reference types (aka classes) and value types (structs, primitives).
-In Go, there are only value types, and then one can choose to make a reference to the value.
+In C#, there are reference types (classes) and value types (structs, primitives).
+In Go, there are only value types, and then one can choose to make a reference (pointer) to the value.
 You will do this if you want to the object to be mutable or to maintain state.

-C# has special constructor methods with their own semantics.
+C# classes have constructor methods with their own semantics.
 In Go, one just writes a plain method that does the constructing.
 This is also true of getters and setters.
 Go doesn't have them, just use plain methods.

+### Overloads

+C# allows several methods to have the same name but different parameters.
+Those unique signatures are enough to infer which of the same-named methods to call.
+This can make for a nice API for the caller.

+Go doesn't have overloads.
+If a method takes different parameters, it needs a different name.

+Default values are a form of overload, btw.
+C# offers them, Go does not.

+### Namespaces

+Go doesn't have explicit namespaces as C# does.
+In Go, the package is the namespace.
+Go also doesn't have static classes, which in C# are _de facto_ namespaces.

+Go will generally resist if one tries to create deep namespace hierarchies.
+Instead, in Go, one is encouraged make subfolders (which are packages).
+This is a nudge toward [compostion over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 ### Slices and arrays